Uruguay opposition claims victory in presidential vote, official candidate concedes

 In a region undergoing political upheaval, Uruguay’s swing to the right marks a shift in the farm-driven South American nation, known for its cattle ranches and liberal policies on legalized marijuana and abortion rights.

 Broad Front, the ruling party for 15 years, has overseen a period of stability and growth.
-But it came under pressure recently from a slowing economy caused in part by global trade woes and bad crop weather that dented the key farm sector.
+But it came under pressure recently from a slowing economy caused in part by global trade woes and bad crop weather that dented agriculture.

+A slow count of the vote had been leaning by about 1 percentage point in favor of the conservative candidate since Sunday.
+“The tendency did not change as the vote count was scrutinized further,” Martinez tweeted.

+With economic growth slowing, job security fraying and holes in social safety nets widening, a wave of protests have spanned vast parts of South America including Venezuela, Colombia, Ecuador, Bolivia and Chile.

+While neighboring, inflation-hit nation Argentina does a political left-turn back to Peronism, Uruguay has generally been stable despite a lackluster economy that has put upward pressure on unemployment.

-Reporting by Fabian werner; Writing by Hugh Bronstein and Eliana Raszewski; Editing by Marguerita Choy and Daniel Wallis
+Reporting by Fabian werner; Writing by Hugh Bronstein and Eliana Raszewski; Editing by Marguerita Choy, Daniel Wallis and Tom Brown